Our Energy Guelph

 Created in 2007, the Community Energy Initiative is Guelph’s renowned 25-year plan to use less energy and produce fewer greenhouse gases.
 It set the bar for similar initiatives across many Canadian municipalities and established Guelph as a leader in community-based energy conservation.

 Our Energy Guelph was established by Guelph City Council to evaluate the progress of the Community Energy Initiative 10 years after its creation.
+Click here to read more about the History of CEI in Guelph.

 Since 2007, the provincial and federal governments have updated policies to provide support for sustainable energy initiatives.
 Both local and international markets for energy-related products and services have changed significantly.
 Electricity pricing remains a top issue.